Weak Ejaculation: Causes & Treatment Options

 Some prostate conditions, as well as surgical procedures used to treat prostate issues, can play a role in weak ejaculation.

-For example, many men who undergo surgery to treat benign prostatic hyperplasia (BPH) find it difficult to ejaculate normally after the procedure, often due to muscle contraction issues caused by this type of operation.
+For example, many men who undergo surgery to treat benign prostatic hyperplasia (BPH) find it difficult to ejaculate normally after the procedure, usually because this type of operation can cause bladder neck muscle contraction issues.

-Other surgical procedures that affect your pelvis and surrounding area may also damage to the nerves that allow for proper sexual function and affect your ability to ejaculate.
-However, we should note, ED after vasectomy isn't typical.
-You might also wonder if the combination of Viagra and a varicocele could be the reason for weak ejaculation.
+Other surgical procedures that affect your pelvis and surrounding area may also damage the nerves that allow for proper sexual function, which can affect your ability to ejaculate.

 Although alcohol consumption isn’t directly related to weak ejaculation, research shows a clear link between chronic alcohol use and an increased risk of sexual dysfunction, including certain ejaculation disorders.